 Google Summer of Code (GSoC), for those who are not familiar, is an initiative led by Google to encourage students to participate in Open Source projects during their summer break.
-Projects like JBoss Community or Fedora apply to be a mentoring organization and if selected by Google, are paired with students who they are expected to mentor.
-Selected and successful students receive a stipend from Google for their participation.
+Projects like JBoss Community, Eclipse Vert.X or Fedora apply to be a mentoring organization and if selected by Google, are paired with students with whom they will mentor.
+Selected and successful students will receive a stipend from Google for their participation.

-JBoss has been participating in GSoC for the past several years, with outstanding success, and I am happy to announce that the JBoss community has once again been selected as a mentoring organization for GSoC 2016.
+The JBoss community has been participating in GSoC for the past several years, with outstanding success, and I am happy to announce that the JBoss community has once again been selected as a mentoring organization for GSoC 2017.
+I have written about last year's results in the past.

 We have posted a list of ideas for proposals for students, but students are also encouraged to submit their own ideas.